bruskez/latex-to-web-pipeline/README.md

 ## Phase 2 — LaTeX to HTML Conversion

-LaTeXML is used to convert LaTeX sources to HTML:
+LaTeXML is used to convert LaTeX sources to HTML via a dedicated ingestion script (`tools/build.sh`):

-* mathematical content is preserved
+- mathematical content is preserved
-* document structure is retained
+- document structure is retained
-* a web-oriented representation is generated
+- a web-oriented representation is generated
+- multiple documents are processed in batch with per-document output and logs

 ## Phase 3 — HTML Post-processing and Navigation